10-12-2019, 16º 03.901N 52º 18.597W

 Since we made so good progress the last 24 hours and the wind stayed close to 15 knots today, we will arrive in Saint Lucia this evening.
 Our last dinner on the Atlantic crossing was our favorite dish, meatballs with mashed potatoes and cream sauce with lingonberry jam.
 We have put the Atlantic crossing champagne in the fridge (a gift from Pia and Christer, our old neighbors in Västerås) and we look forward to tasting it later this evening.

 We have done it!

-We was welcomed by a representative of Saint Lucia.
+We were welcomed by a representative of Saint Lucia.
 We got a couple of Rom Punch, yeah, we are in the Caribbean.
-The rom punch is finished, the Atlantic crossing champagne is empty and we listen to the cicadas and talk about the crossing.
+The rum punch is finished, the Atlantic crossing champagne is empty and we listen to the cicadas and talk about the crossing.
 Life is beautiful…